mahmoud/clastic/docs/tutorial.rst

    This document starts out with a fairly simple application code and proceeds by building on it.
-   Therefore, it would be helpful to the reader to write and try out the various stages of the application while following the document.
+   Therefore, it would be helpful to the reader to code along and try out the various stages of the application.
    In this manner, completing it should take about an hour.